-Assume that volatility permits a trader to make five round turn trades per day using the above parameters.
-A round turn means entering and exiting a trade.
+Assume that volatility permits a trader to make five round-turn trades per day using the above parameters.
+(A round turn means entering and exiting a trade.)
 If there are 20 trading days in a month, the trader is making 100 trades, on average, each month.

 - 55 trades were profitable: 55 x $100 = $5,500

-- 45 trades were losers: 45 x ($62.5) = ($2,812.5)
+- 45 trades were losers: 45 x ($62.50) = ($2,812.50)

-Gross profit is $5,500 – $2,812.50 = $2,687.5
+Gross profit is $5,500 – $2,812.50 = $2,687.50.

-Assume commissions and fees of $4.12 per round turn trade.
+Assume commissions and fees of $4.12 per round-turn trade.

 Net profit is $2,687.50 – $412 = $2,275.50

-Assuming a net profit of $2,275.50, the return on the account for the month is 32.5%, or $2,275.50 divided by $7,000).
-See the Refinements section below for factors that could affect this return.
+Assuming a net profit of $2,275.50, the return on the account for the month is 32.5%, or $2,275.50 divided by $7,000 and then multiplied by 100.

+Replicating this scenario in a live trading account is challenging.
+Few traders are able to make double-digit percentage returns each month.
 That said, it is attainable, but expect to put in at least one year or more of hard work and practice before seeing consistently profitable results.

-It isn't always possible to find five good day trades a day, especially when the market is moving slowly for extended periods of time.
-It's also possible that during low volatility times attaining the eight tick target isn't possible, which means some trades will be exited for a smaller gain.
-Also, a trader exercising discretion over their trades may not always lose the full five ticks.
+It isn't always possible to find five good trades a day, especially when the market is moving slowly for extended periods of time.
+And during low-volatility periods, attaining the eight-tick target isn't always possible, which means some trades will be exited for a smaller gain.
+Conversely, a trader who exits a trade at their own initiative, rather than using a stop loss, may not always lose the full five ticks.